 Want the best price on your flight?
-John Wayne Airport in Santa Ana is the closest airport, but there are several airports in the region so it’s not always the least expensive flight.
-Use AirfareWatchdog or Skyscanner to compare fares from major airlines.
-Then book directly with the airline, rather than a 3rd party site.
-Find out why HERE.
+John Wayne Airport in Santa Ana is the closest airport, but there are several airports in the region so it's not always the least expensive flight.
+Visit my Air Travel page to get tips for finding the best price for your flight.

 Need help getting around?
 We usually drive our own car in Southern California, but do consider alternatives if you will be spending most of your time in theme parks.
 Traffic can be awful and parking can be expensive.
 We used a combination of shuttles and Uber/Lyft for this trip.